 Step 12: Adding a Signature

-It’s not a must, but picture fraud over the internet is very high our days, so why not having your name on your work?
+Its not a must, but picture fraud over the internet is very high our days, so why not having your name on your work?

 Step 13: Resizing